Charles Lamarque-Cando: Biography

 Lamarque-Cando was ranked first on the SFIO party list in Landes, and won election to the Constituent Assembly in October 1945, as 59,599 of 122,610 total votes were cast for the SFIO.
 He voted to approve the new French constitution devised during the tenure of the First Constituent Assembly.
 However, citizens rejected the drafted constitution via referendum, necessitating elections for the Second Constituent Assembly, to which Lamarque-Cando was also elected, as the SFIO party list claimed 52,419 of 134,850 votes.
 Lamarque-Cando voted to approve the second draft of the constitution, as did the majority of citizens who voted in an October referendum.
 He sought election to the First National Assembly in November, and won, despite lower turnout, with the SFIO party list claiming 45,039 of 125,149 votes cast.
 Lamarque-Cando won another term as deputy in 1951, with 39,715 of 126,254 total votes.
 He opted to focus on his role as a deputy during this term in office.
-On 7 October 1951, Lamarque-Cando resigned from the general council of Landes, and vacated the his Sabres municipal council position on 26 April 1953.
+On 7 October 1951, Lamarque-Cando resigned from the general council of Landes, and vacated his Sabres municipal council position on 26 April 1953.
 Lamarque-Cando earned a larger vote share in 1956, 48,577 votes out of 133,940, and retained his seat on the National Assembly.
 Upon losing his seat in the 1958 legislative elections, Lamarque-Cando focused on leading a construction cooperative, and on his career as a printer and bookseller.
 Lamarque-Cando returned to the National Assembly in the 1962 legislative election elections, and was reelected in 1967.
 After the National Assembly was dissolved due to the May 68 protests, he lost subsequent legislative campaigns in June 1968 and March 1973.